sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

-Interactive Dashboard
+Dashboard
 =======================

 Fire allows you to create interactive Dashboard.

 Fire allows us to create New Dataset using JDBC data type from MYSQL DB & use datasets in creating charts & dashboard.

-Creating I-Dashboard
+Creating Dashboard
 --------------------

-- For creating I-Dashboard, Create JDBC datasets if not available.
+- For creating Dashboard, Create JDBC datasets if not available.

 You can define a New Dataset by clicking on the ``Create Dataset`` button in the Dataset page.